On-premise

 uuidgen

 .
-(Note that on Ubuntu, you must first install theuuid-runtime
+Note that:- On Ubuntu, you must first install the

 package by runningsudo apt install uuid-runtime

-The bcrypt hash of the administrator password.
-For example, you can generate it with the
+. - To set the bcrypt hash of the administrator password, you can generate it with the

 htpasswd